 The video “Let children bloom” produced on the occasion of the World Day Against Child Labour 2009 and the 10th anniversary of Convention No. 182, highlights the role of young people in the campaign and calls for an end to child labour.

-Join a new exciting initiative entitled Uniting to end child labour: Keep the pinwheel moving!
+Join a exciting initiative entitled Uniting to end child labour: Keep the pinwheel moving!
 This initiative aims to involve young people in the fight against child labour and create a transfer of knowledge around the world accompanied by the World Day symbol, the pinwheel.